Talk about romance!

-It’s nice to know that – together with its sister boutique hotels in the Zanzibar Collection trio – The Palms is financing and building a dedicated maternity clinic in the local village of Bwejuu.
+It’s nice to know that – together with its sister boutique hotels in the Zanzibar Collection trio – The Palms has financed and built a dedicated maternity clinic in the local village of Bwejuu.

-So, yes, The Palms on Zanzibar is incredibly romantic.
-But it also shares the love.
+So, yes, The Palms Zanzibar is incredibly romantic.

-- What we especially love: The impeccably maintained villas (if she was still alive, hotel magnate Leona Helmsley would be proud) and the warm personal service.
+The impeccably maintained villas (if she was still alive, hotel magnate Leona Helmsley would be proud) and the warm personal service.

 Photo credits: 3, 8 © Janice and George Mucalov, SandInMySuitcase | Remaining photos The Palms, Zanzibar Collection